pabloelt/pabloelt.github.io/content/project/project3/index.md

 ---
 title: Analysis and Optimization of an Ecommerce Company
 summary: A comprehensive Conversion Rate Optimization (CRO) plan is developed to reverse the stagnant trend in an ecommerce company and drive a significant increase in its revenues.
-This plan consists of 10 specific initiatives, categorized into five key business levers (number of views, conversion rate, cross-selling, purchase frequency, and customer loyalty).
+This plan consists of 10 specific initiatives, categorized into five key business levers.

 tags: